pentamorfico/plasmid_network/README.md

 # Plasmid Defense Network Viewer

-This React + Vite application visualizes biological plasmid networks using Graphology and Sigma.js.
+This [live application](https://pentamorfico.github.io/plasmid_network/) visualizes biological plasmid networks using Graphology and Sigma.js.
 It automatically loads metadata and edge data from Parquet files, builds an interactive graph, and allows real-time exploration of network structure and individual plasmid maps.

 ## Features